GroceriStar/groceristar-fetch/tasks.md

 - [ ] [ChickenKyiv Free Menu Release import data](https://github.com/GroceriStar/static-data/issues/10)
 ---

- - Proposal: add to each `get` method an attribute, related to debug.
-I assume we'll need to have one `get` method, with cases, where we return a different data.
-And when we pass a debug flag into our method - we'll get console.log with result, before returning it.

- - Proposal: have a one common place for common methods, that we're using quite often.
-Example: we need departments at CK and at GS. we need recipes at CK and S. We need menus at CK and MC

-- Proposal: random stuff use lodash functions...

-- Proposal: use module resolver.... with a new babel 7 core

-- Proposal: use lodash methods for returninh random elements

-- Proposal: does staticFiles.test works only at groceristar case? if no, why it's at projects folder?

 @TODO use different flags for one command in order to call different imports

 [npm-run-script](https://docs.npmjs.com/cli/run-script)